squinkylabs/SquinkyVCV/docs/filter.md

 There are five new filter types, including some really nice highpass types.

+The Poles control in now "Slope", and it works (but only with 4P LP filter).
+Added 4 LEDs to indicate slope.
+CV still not connected.

 Fixed a typo that was making 2P HP + LP not do anything.

-I made all the filters slightly more accurate an less noisy at low frequencies.
+I made all the filters slightly more accurate and less noisy at low frequencies.

 Reduced overall output volume 6db, and brought up the levels of the really quiet filter types.